I was looking for a hosted private PyPi Python Package server, that used credentials that the team already has (such as GitHub).

 Pip provides options to install from head, from a branch, from a tag or from a commit.
 I usually tag each release and install from these tags.
 See the pip install documentation for full details.

 This repository is public, but it works just the same with a private repo, as long as you have permission.
-There is no special magic in the package (it's a vanilla Python package).
-Setup.py does most of the work of creating the package.
+There is no special magic (it's a vanilla Python package) and Setup.py does most of the work as normal.

 If you are new to creating Python Packages, the Packaging Python Projects tutorial is worth a quick read.